Unity-Technologies/com.unity.multiplayer.docs/docs/getting-started/about.md

 </div>

-For a users view into Netcode, see [Learn](../learn/index.md) content including sample code, Boss Room tutorials, and community contributions including Dapper Dino's video series.
+For a users view into Netcode, see [Unity Multiplayer Resources](../learn/index.md) content including sample code, Boss Room tutorials, and community contributions including Dapper Dino's video series.

 :::unity Content Licenses
 All Netcode code and documentation is covered by MIT license.
 See [Licenses](/reference/license) for more information.
 Sample code may include links to GitHub code repositories.